 Free Senior Dentures

-Medicaid is also the free denture benefit for some seniors on Medicare.
-Approximately 20% of low-income elderly adults are dual-eligible for the two programs.
+Medicaid (see above) is also the free denture program for some seniors on Medicare.
+Approximately 20% of low-income elderly adults are dual-eligible for the two programs, meaning the government might pay for inexpensive false teeth.

 - Supplemental Security Income (SSI) recipients